PondSec/JoeysSlimeventure/README.md

 ## Skeleton Enemy

-The **Skeleton** is one of the primary enemies in *Dungeon Slayer*.
+The **Skeleton** is one of the primary enemies in *Depths of the Ooze*.
 It is a basic enemy that can deal damage to the player when close.
 It has its own set of behaviors:

 ### Skeleton Behavior
 - **Movement**: The skeleton can walk left and right and may patrol certain areas or chase the player when in range.